NBISweden/workshop-reproducible-research/docs/jupyter.md

      such files outside the root by making a `binder/` folder in the root and placing the file there.

 !!! note "A note on transparency"

     Resources like Github/Bitbucket and Jupyter Notebooks have changed the way we do scientific research by encouraging visibility, social interaction and transparency.
     It was not long ago that the analysis scripts and workflows in a lab were well-guarded secrets that we only most reluctantly shared with others.
-That assuming that it was even possible.
+    Assuming that it was even possible.
 In most cases, the only postdoc who knew how to get it to work had left for a new position in industry, or no one could remember the password to the file server.
 If you're a PhD student, we encourage you to embrace this new development wholeheartedly, for it will make your research better and make you into a better scientist.
 And you will have more fun.